gristlabs/grainjs/docs/api/index.md

 If the created nodes are removed from their parent externally, forEach() will cope with it, but will consider these elements as no longer owned, and will not run domDispose() on them.

-Note that itemCreateFunc() does not receive an index: an index would only be correct at the time the item is created, and would not reflect further changes to the array.
+Note that itemCreateFunc() is called with an index as the second argument, but that index is only accurate at the time of the call, and will stop reflecting the true index if more items are inserted or removed before it.

 If you'd like to map the DOM node back to its source item, use dom.data() and dom.getData() in itemCreateFunc().